Corecii/Roblox-VS-Code-Output-Sync/README.md

 ## Known Issues

 * This extension will only work with one VS Code window at a time.
 * There is no way to differentiate between Edit, Server, and Client output.
-Roblox does not provide any API to differentiate these in Studio.
+Roblox does not provide any API to differentiate these.
 * The Roblox-side plugin does not quit if the VS Code-side server goes down.
 It will warn you about logging failures until you toggle it off manually.

 ## Release Notes